dqops/dqo/docs/reference/yaml/partitioned/table-daily-partitioned-checks.md

 ## TableRowCountAnomalyStationaryPartitionCheckSpec
-Table-level check that ensures that the row count is within a two-tailed percentile from measurements made during the last 90 days.
+A table-level check that ensures that the row count is within a two-tailed percentile from measurements made during the last 90 days.
 Use in partitioned checks.